Celsense

-Celsense, Inc. is a privately held biotechnology company offering pre-clinical and clinical-grade imaging agents used to non-invasively detect, identify, quantify, and monitor cells and cellular activity.
-The company is based in Pittsburgh, Pennsylvania.
-It was founded in 2005 to commercialize imaging platforms developed at Carnegie Mellon University.
+Celsense, Inc. (2005-2021) was a privately held biotechnology company which developed imaging agents used to non-invasively detect and monitor cells and cellular activity.
+The company was based in Pittsburgh, Pennsylvania.
+Celsense was founded in 2005 to commercialize imaging platforms developed at Carnegie Mellon University.
+The CEO and president for the lifetime of the company was Charles O'Hanlon.

+In 2011, Celsense received FDA authorization to begin Phase I clinical trials for a colorectal cancer treatment using therapeutic dendritic cells.

 The company ceased operations on December 31, 2021.